Henry Spurrier: Biography

-Spurrier's grandfather, also Henry, was one of the two Spurrier brothers who founded a company in 1896 to produce steam powered, and later petrol powered, commercial vehicles.
-The company was renamed Leyland Motors in 1907.
-In 1919 Spurrier's father, another Henry, took charge of the company.

 Spurrier (Henry III) was educated at Repton School, and started working life as an apprentice in his grandfather's firm.
-During World War I he was a pilot lieutenant with the Royal Flying Corps, and served in Mesopotamia and India.
+During World War I he was a pilot lieutenant with the Royal Flying Corps, serving in Mesopotamia and the Middle East, where he contracted typhoid and dysentery, and India.
+His digestive system was permanently damaged and he survived for much of his life on scrambled eggs as he dealt with a succession of major stomach problems.

 Immediately after the war Spurrier involved himself in car development, working with the chief engineer at Leyland Motors, J.G.
 Parry-Thomas and with his assistant Reid Railton.
-They produced a luxury touring car the Leyland Eight, with which they intended to compete with Rolls-Royce.
-It was exhibited at the 1920 London motor show, only eight however, were ever built.
+They produced a luxury touring car, the Leyland Eight, with which they intended to compete with Rolls-Royce.
+It was exhibited at the 1920 London motor show, but only a few handfuls were ever built due to the company's financial woes.
+This period was a formative experience, giving him a lifelong concern for cost control and a tendency to fear the worst when assessing the firm's future prospects.

 In World War II, Leyland Motors manufactured tanks, including the Centaur tank.
 Spurrier and W. A. Robotham of Rolls-Royce agreed in 1940 that the current Nuffield Liberty L-12 tank engine was unreliable and underpowered; a Rolls-Royce team under Robotham and with three of Spurrier's best designers developed the Meteor tank engine from the Merlin aero engine.

-After his father's death, Spurrier progressed to become Managing Director of Leyland Motors in 1949.
+After his father's death, Spurrier progressed to become general manager in the mid-1940s and managing director of Leyland Motors in 1949.
+He sought to expand the company from a position of strength, keeping a firm grip on costs and profits.
+Several firms entered into negotiations as acquisition or merger targets before Spurrier's caution brought the deal to a halt.

-Spurrier was knighted in 1955.
-Under his leadership Leyland Motors acquired Standard Triumph in 1961 and Associated Commercial Vehicles, the parent company of major rivals AEC in 1962, the newly enlarged company became the Leyland Motor Corporation (LMC), and a car producer once again.
+The 1950s were a period of stability as the company continued its frugal profitability under a triumvirate: Spurrier was in overall charge (knighted in 1955 and chairman from 1957), but his proteges Stanley Markland and Donald Stokes ran the firm's production and marketing respectively.
+Under this leadership Leyland Motors acquired Standard Triumph in 1961 and Associated Commercial Vehicles, the parent company of major rivals AEC in 1962; the newly enlarged company became the Leyland Motor Corporation (LMC), and a car producer once again.

 Spurrier retired in 1963 and died twelve months later in June 1964.
 Donald Stokes, his appointed successor, originally a Leyland student apprentice and managing director of Leyland Motors Limited since 1962 was to take his place as chairman in 1966.